GSA/cf-cron-python/README.md

-# Running Cron Jobs on Cloud Foundry
+# Running A Python Cron Job on Cloud Foundry

 This repository demonstrates how to run scheduled Python scripts on Cloud Foundry with a very small footprint using a traditional crontab.